zyphlar/influxdb.org/source/blog/2013-12-02-building_custom_interfaces_for_influxdb.html.md

 ### Connecting With Some JavaScript

 Next, we need to fetch data from the server and graph it on the page.
 To do this, we just need to use the InfluxDB object from the parent window (remember, this is available as `parent.influxdb`) and then hand the data off to Rickshaw and D3 for graphing.
+For this example, we'll assume that there is a table called `posts` from which we can query data grouped by day.

 ```javascript
 $(function() {